-Sudokkho anchored with BGMEA’s Bangladesh University of Fashion Technology (BUFT) on the principles of the IBT system, and capacitated BUFT to incorporate these principles into course curriculum of short and long-term training and academic courses.
-Primark, Sudokkho brand partner, committed funding to continue and further develop the IBT model in their Bangladesh supplier factories.
+Sudokkho anchored with BGMEA’s Bangladesh University of Fashion Technology (BUFT) on the principles of the IBT system, and capacitated BUFT to incorporate these principles into the course curriculum of short and long-term training and academic courses.
+Primark, Sudokkho's brand partner, committed to continue with funding and further develop the IBT model in their Bangladesh supplier factories.

-CISC – CISC has got institutional capacity for carrying out the planned activities according to its five-year strategic plan while it will be required to look for funding sources for its sustainable operations.
+CISC – CISC now has institutional capacity for carrying out the planned activities according to its five-year strategic plan, while it will be required to look for funding sources for its sustainable operations.

-Unlike government training institutions, financial capacity of PTPs is weak and would require further assistance to build their capacities and make them financially sustainable in the TVET system.
+Unlike government training institutions, the financial capacity of PTPs is weak and would require further assistance to make them financially sustainable in the TVET system.
 Skills training is heavily subsidised by the donors and government funded projects.
 Therefore, the willingness of jobseeker and industry to pay for the training fee is low.
 One of the major sources of income of the

-PTPs is training fee by the jobseekers to become financially sustainable in the skills market.
-Sudokkho contributed to penetrate skills market to move from subsidised to partially or non-subsidised training market by building the capacity of PTPs.
-Likewise, CISC is also having challenge to become financially sustainable.
-Currently, CISC secured funding for operational cost from SEIP/ADB project for three years while Sudokkho contributed for technical assistance for capacity building supports.
+PTPs is the training fee from the jobseekers to become financially sustainable in the skills market.
+Sudokkho contributed to penetrating the skills market to move from a subsidised to partially or non-subsidised training market by building the capacity of PTPs.
+Likewise, CISC is also having challenges becoming financially sustainable.
+CISC has secured funding for operational costs from the SEIP/ADB project for three years while Sudokkho contributed for technical assistance for capacity-building supports.
 However, CISC developed a comprehensive funding proposal to avail funds from the NHRDF for its sustainability in long-run.

-Sudokkho’s gender mainstreaming approach supported the Government of Bangladesh’s (GoB) National Skills Development Policy 2011, which emphasised equal access of women to skills programmes.
-The capacity of partner organisations built for bringing major changes in the training market system such as PTPs securing business by equipping women and people from disadvantaged groups (DAGs) with skills required by RMG and the construction industry, PTPs improving their capacity to meet the training needs of women and DAGs and meet industry requirements, construction and RMG employers recruiting skilled women and DAGs from PTPs, and women and DAGs being aware of training opportunities, understanding their benefits, and developing their skills leading to employment and increased income.
+Sudokkho’s gender mainstreaming approach supported the Government of Bangladesh’s National Skills Development Policy 2011, which emphasised equal access of women to skills programmes.
+The capacity-building of partner organisations for bringing major changes into the training market system was built, and included PTPs securing business by equipping women and people from disadvantaged groups (DAGs) with skills required by RMG and the construction industry, PTPs improving their capacity to meet the training needs of women and DAGs, while also meeting industry requirements, construction and RMG employers recruiting skilled women and DAGs from PTPs, and women and DAGs being aware of training opportunities, understanding their benefits, and developing their skills leading to employment and increased income.
 It is expected that the PTPs and RMG industry would continue implementation of the GSI strategy and contribute to the government’s skills development policy.
-For instance, 22 PTPs who implemented quality standards have developed their own GSI guidelines for addressing the GSI issues while RMG factories developed worker selection criteria for IBT assuring to select senior SMOs to be trained as trainers and majority of such trainers would be women.
+For instance, 22 PTPs who implemented quality standards have developed their own GSI guidelines for addressing the GSI issues, while RMG factories developed worker selection criteria for IBT, assuring they will select senior SMOs to be trained as trainers and that the majority of such trainers would be women.